CSIT-Free Beamforming for Multi-Group Multicast in Overloaded mmWave Systems: Simulation Results

-Fig.~\ref{fig:3} depicts the MMF rate as a function of the transmit power per slot, $P_t$, which varies from $-6$ to $30$\,dBm.
-According to~\eqref{eq:SINR2}, each user's SINR is proportional to $p_g$, and under the closed-form power allocation, $p_g$ scales linearly with $P_t$.
-Thus, CF-MGM achieves a $\log_2(1+cP_t)$ growth in rate without exhibiting early saturation.
-In contrast, the baseline schemes remain interference-limited, causing their minimum rate to increase slowly and eventually saturate at high transmit powers.
-As a result, the performance gap between CF-MGM and the baselines widens as $P_t$ increases.
+Fig.~\ref{PT} depicts the MMF rate as a function of the per-slot transmit power $P_t$, which varies from $10$ to $35$\,dB.
+According to~\eqref{eq:SINR_CFMGM}, the post-combining SINR of each user under CF--MGM scales proportionally with the allocated group power $p_g$.
+Moreover, under the proposed closed-form power allocation, $p_g$ increases linearly with $P_t$.
+Consequently, CF--MGM achieve a rate growth of $\log_2(1+cP_t)$, for some constant $c$, without exhibiting early saturation.
+In contrast, all benchmark schemes remain fundamentally interference-limited, even as $P_t$ increases.
+As a result, their minimum user rates grow only marginally and eventually saturate in the high-SNR regime.
+This behavior is a direct manifestation of the MMF–DoF collapse predicted by the theoretical analysis: additional transmit power cannot be effectively translated into fairness gains due to persistent inter-group interference.
+Consequently, the performance gap between CF--MGM and the baseline schemes widens progressively with increasing $P_t$, highlighting the ability of the proposed CSIT-free multi-slot framework to fundamentally overcome the DoF bottleneck of conventional MGM designs.

-Table~\ref{table} presents the corresponding average central processing unit (CPU) runtime consumption time versus the number of users per group.
-Compared with the baselines, the proposed CF-MGM achieves a substantial reduction in runtime, owing to its closed-form, iteration-free power allocation whose complexity scales linearly with the problem size.
-Whereas, solver-based baselines rely on iterative optimization procedures, where the runtime heavily depends on inner/outer convergence tolerances and large-scale matrix operations.